DB-Vincent/guest-lecture-2/README.md

 demo-app   LoadBalancer   10.106.252.134   x.x.x.x          80:30821/TCP   1m4s
 ```

 As you can see in the "EXTERNAL-IP" column, the service has received the IP address "x.x.x.x", which should be the first IP adress in your IPAddressPool range.
+You should now be able to access the application from your local machine using the external IP address.